AchrefRhm/FitBuddy/README.md

 - Designing a product that addresses real societal issues, such as teen health and well-being
 - Improving skills in UI/UX design, planning app logic, and user motivation techniques
 - Understanding how technology can positively impact daily habits and encourage better lifestyles
-- The importance of feedback loops — iterating on prototypes to make the app intuitive and enjoyable
+- The importance of feedback loops — iterating on prototypes to make the app intuitive and enjoyable.